🚗 Autonomous Driving¶

 -

-This paper proposes Points-to-3D, which encodes visible-region point clouds into TRELLIS's sparse structure latent (SS latent) and completes unobserved regions via a mask-aware inpainting network.
-Combined with a two-stage sampling strategy of structure completion followed by boundary refinement, the method achieves geometry-controllable, high-fidelity 3D asset/scene generation, attaining an F-Score of 0.964 on Toys4K (0.998 for visible regions).
+Points-to-3D is proposed to encode partial point clouds from visible regions into the sparse structure (SS) latent space of TRELLIS, completing invisible regions via a mask-aware inpainting network.
+By integrating a two-stage sampling strategy (structure completion followed by boundary refinement), the method achieves high-fidelity 3D asset and scene generation with explicit geometric controllability, reaching an F-Score of 0.964 on Toys4K (0.998 for visible areas).

 - ProOOD: Prototype-Guided Out-of-Distribution 3D Occupancy Prediction